chaoss/metrics/activity-metrics/pull-requests-contributors-new.md

 # New Contributors Pull Requests

 ## 1. Description
-What is the number of new contributors opening pull requests?
+The number of new contributors opening pull requests

 ## 2. Use Cases